 For 8 years olds we can offer a bubble maker course where they can get a good taster of the underwater world (maximum depth – 2 meters).
 As for the Discovering scuba diving or a full PADI Course, you can begin your underwater adventure from age 10.

 The Advanced Open Water course can be done back to back with your Open Water course but it's best to consult with your instructor if they feel you are ready or would be better off doing a few more guided dives before taking on the new course.

-The Open Water course normally takes 3-4 days if you haven’t done the PADI e-learning.
-If the theory was done online, we can easily complete the course in 3 days.
+The Open Water course normally takes 3-4 days if you haven’t done the e-learning.
+If the theory is completed online, we can easily complete the course in 3 days.
 It really depends upon the candidate and how quickly they pick up the water skills.

 You don’t need to be able to swim like an Olympian but you will need to be able to swim 200 meters comfortably if you plan on completing the Open Water course.
 For discover Scuba Diving however, you do not need to be able to swim.